Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

 There are two problems with this.
 The first issue is that `jq` queries will become more cumbersome as everything has to start with an extra `.[]` to tell it to look into that array.
-The much bigger issue is that in order for anything to parse such logs, it is necessary to load in all of the data in the array.
+The much bigger issue is that in order for anything to parse such logs, it is necessary to first load in all of the data in the array.
 This becomes a problem if you have very big JSON files and not an abundance of memory.
 In order to lessen the required CPU and memory usage, the JSONL (JSON Lines) format, which does not put everything into a giant array, has become more popular.
-Hayabusa outputs in JSON and JSONL formats, however the JSON format is not outputted inside an array anymore.
+Hayabusa outputs in JSON and JSONL formats, however the JSON format is not saved inside an array anymore.
 The only difference is that the JSON format is easier to read in a text editor or on the console, while the JSONL format stores every JSON object on one single line.
-JSONL format will be slightly faster and smaller in size so is ideal if you are only going to import the logs into something else but not look at them.
+The JSONL format will be slightly faster and smaller in size so is ideal if you are only going to import the logs into a SIEM, etc... but not look at them.
-JSON format is ideal if you are also going to do some manual checking.
+The JSON format is ideal if you are also going to do some manual checking.

 ## Creating JSON Results Files

-In the 1.x version of Hayabusa, you can save the results in JSON with `-j -o results.json` or `-J -o results.jsonl`.
+In the current 2.x version of Hayabusa, you can save the results in JSON with `hayabusa json-timeline -d <directory> -o results.json` or `hayabusa json-timeline -d <directory> -J -o results.jsonl` for JSONL format.

 Hayabusa will use the default `standard` profile and only save the minimal amount of data for analysis in the `Details` object.
 If you want to save all of the original field information in the .evtx logs, you can use the `all-field-info` profile with the option `--profile all-field-info`.
 This will save all of the field information to the `AllFieldInfo` object.
-If you want to save both the `Details` and `AllFieldInfo` objects just in case, you can use the `super-verbose` option.
+If you want to save both the `Details` and `AllFieldInfo` objects just in case, you can use the `super-verbose` profile.

 ### Benefits of Using Details Over AllFieldInfo

 The first benefit of using `Details` over `AllFieldInfo` is that only the important fields are saved, and the field names have been shortened to save file space.
 The downside is that there is a possibility of missing data that you actually cared about but was missed.
-The second benefit is that Hayabusa will save the fields in a more uniform manner.
+The second benefit is that Hayabusa will save the fields in a more uniform manner by normalizing the field names.
-For example, in original Windows logs, the username is usually in a `SubjectUserName` or `TargetUserName` field.
+For example, in original Windows logs, the user name is usually in a `SubjectUserName` or `TargetUserName` field.
-However, sometimes the username will be in the `AccountName` field, sometimes the target user will actually be in the `SubjectUserName` field, etc...
+However, sometimes the username will be in an `AccountName` field, sometimes the target user will actually be in the `SubjectUserName` field, etc...
+Unfortunately, there a many inconsistant field names in Windows event logs.
 Hayabusa tries to normalize these fields, so an analyst only has to parse out a common name instead of having to understand the infinite amount of quirks and discrepancies between event IDs in Windows.

-One example of this is the user field.
+Here is an example of the user field.
 Hayabusa will normalize `SubjectUserName`, `TargetUserName`, `AccountName`, etc... in the following manner:
-  * `SrcUser` (Source User): when an action happens **from** a remote user.
+  * `SrcUser` (Source User): when an action happens **from** a user.
+(Usually a remote user.)
   * `TgtUser` (Target User): when an action happens **to** a user.
 (For example, a logon **to** a user.)
   * `User`: when an action happens by a currently logged in user.
+(There is no particular direction in the action.)

 Another example are processes.
 In the original Windows event logs, the process field is referred to with multiple naming conventions: `ProcessName`, `Image`, `processPath`, `Application`, `WindowsDefenderProcessName`, etc...
-The analyst will have to first be knowledgeable about all of the different field names, then extract out all the logs with these field names, then combine them together.
+Without field normalization, an analyst would have to first be knowledgeable about all of the different field names, then extract out all the logs with these field names, then combine them together.

-An analyst can save a lot of time and trouble just using the normalized single `Proc` field that Hayabusa provides in the `Details` object.
+An analyst can save a lot of time and trouble by just using the normalized single `Proc` field that Hayabusa provides in the `Details` object.

 ## JQ Lessons/Recipes